Home > Baby > Baby’s First Days > Meet your baby

 A few babies need some help to get their breathing settled.
-If your baby needs this, he’ll be put on a resuscitation trolley and given oxygen, and perhaps have his breathing passages suctioned clear of mucus.
+If your baby needs this, baby will be put on a resuscitation trolley and given oxygen, and perhaps have their breathing passages suctioned clear of mucus.
 Most babies only need a few minutes’ treatment.

 This will allow your baby to get some of the benefits of colostrum, (the first milk), which contains vital antibodies which will help protect your baby from illness.